kapusons/ks-select/README.md

 Properties with a matching name are automatically mapped from the original type to the target type.
 Supports complex type properties.

 ### Provider agnostic
-Works virtually with any linq provider and linq-based framework (linq to objects, ef6, ef-core, etc.), because it simply generates an expression tree for the `IQueryable` `Select` method.
+Works virtually with any LINQ provider and LINQ-based framework (LINQ to objects, ef6, ef-core, etc.), because it simply generates an expression tree for the `IQueryable` `Select` method.

 ### Scoping and Chaining
-The target projection can be obtained through (multiple, chained) internal query tranformations without changing the type of the original `IQueryable<T>`:
+The target projection can be obtained through (multiple, chained) internal query transformations without changing the type of the original `IQueryable<T>`:
 ```csharp
 	protected IQueryable<Book> ApplyFilter(IQueryable<Book> query, BookFilter parameters, SelectOptionsContext<Book> filterContext)
 	{